 Legislation

-European legislation and policies are based on the EU Green Deal, which is the European Union’s response to the growing challenges posed by climate crisis.
+European legislation and policies are based on the EU Green Deal, the European Union’s response to the growing challenges posed by the climate crisis.

 The approved EU Regulation on CO2 emission standards for new passenger cars and light commercial vehicles (vans) sets a trajectory for a 100% reduction in emissions by 2035.
 In practical terms, this means that from 2035 it will be economically viable to market cars and vans with zero CO2 emissions.
 The registration of a vehicle with emissions higher than 0 g CO2/km will not be directly prohibited, but its manufacturer will have to pay a fee to the European budget according to a set formula.
 The regulation respects the principle of technological neutrality and leaves it up to car manufacturers to decide which technology (powertrain) will achieve the zero-emission target.